matiascr/etiquette/guides/introduction/overview.md

 # Overview

 Etiquette is a library for creating packet specifications.
-The usage of packets is standard across most network communications but it can have other uses and be a good way to efficiently store data and move it around.
+The usage of packets is standard across most network communications, but it can have other uses and be a good way to efficiently store data and move it around.

 Let's take a simple packet specification.
 The UDP header format: